m-novotny/memguard-rs/SECURITY.md

 - **Cold boot attacks** — RAM contents may persist after power loss, even for locked pages
 - **Debuggers** — `ptrace` and similar debugging tools can read locked memory

-Use defense-in-depth.
+Use defense in depth.
 This crate is one layer, not a complete solution.